-Timothy Hodgson is a corporate director and currently serves as Chair of Hydro One.
-Mr. Hodgson also serves on the boards of Dialogue Health Technologies and the Public Sector Pension Investment Board (PSP Investments).
+Timothy Hodgson is a corporate director.
+He currently serves as Chair of Hydro One and Chair of the New Self-Regulatory Organization of Canada for investment products.
+Mr. Hodgson also serves on the boards of Dialogue Health Technologies, the Property and Casualty Insurance Compensation Corporation and the Ontario Teachers' Pension Plan.
 Mr. Hodgson was formerly Managing Partner of Alignvest Management Corporation from 2012 until his retirement in August 2019.
-He was Special Advisor to Mr. Mark Carney, Governor of the Bank of Canada from 2010 to 2012.
-From 1990 to 2010, Mr. Hodgson held various positions in New York, London, Silicon Valley and Toronto with Goldman Sachs and served as Chief Executive Officer of Goldman Sachs Canada from 2005 to 2010, with overall responsibilities for the firm's operations, client relationships and regulatory matters.
+He was Special Advisor to Mr. Mark Carney, the then Governor of the Bank of Canada from 2010 to 2012.
+From 1990 to 2010, Mr. Hodgson held various positions in New York, London, Silicon Valley, and Toronto with Goldman Sachs and served as Chief Executive Officer of Goldman Sachs Canada from 2005 to 2010.

-His prior directorships include Sagicor Financial Corporation, Sagicor Group Jamaica, MEG Energy, Alignvest Acquisition Corporation, Alignvest Acquisition II Corporation, The Global Risk Institute, KGS-Alpha Capital Markets, Next Canada, the Ivey School of Business and Bridgepoint Health.
+His prior directorships include PSP Investments, Sagicor Financial Corporation, Sagicor Group Jamaica, MEG Energy, Alignvest Acquisition Corporation, Alignvest Acquisition II Corporation, The Global Risk Institute, KGS-Alpha Capital Markets, Next Canada, the Ivey School of Business, and Bridgepoint Health.